Japan Travel Books & Shows

 The Makanai Netflix poster

-The Makanai (NETFLIX) A wholesome and positive show for all ages about lifelong friends from a rural region coming of age during one year in Kyoto.
+The Makanai (Netflix) A wholesome and positive show for all ages about lifelong friends from a rural region coming of age during one year in Kyoto.
 Kyoto, of course, is home to many districts where young women work as geisha: entertainers who perform traditional songs and dance.
 Kiyo Nozuki is a teenager living in a small manor where a group of maiko apprentice geisha reside.
 She has always admired the geisha and originally moved to Kyoto in hopes of becoming a maiko.
 However, Kiyo discovers that she is not cut out for the job.
 Not letting it upset her too much, she decides to help her troupe using her strongest suit instead become a caterer and cook them delicious meals to support them in their everyday lives.

 An engaging window into a unique Japanese tradition of maiko and everyday life.
 Bonus of focus on food and cooking all filmed with beautiful cinematography.